Kolob: "If You Could Hie to Kolob"

 "If You Could Hie to Kolob" (hie, hurry) is a Latter-day Saint hymn by early Mormon W. W. Phelps.
 The music is taken from a well-known folk tune known as "Dives and Lazarus".
 It was originally published in 1842 in Times and Seasons and is hymn number 284 in the LDS Church's current hymnal.
 The hymn makes only one reference to Kolob, in its first line (from which the hymn's title is derived).
 It is the only hymn in the current hymnal that mentions Kolob.

 The hymn reflects doctrines unique to Mormonism, such as the eternal nature of spirit (including man's spirit) and matter.
 It also conveys doctrines elaborated by Smith, the first Latter-day Saint prophet, about the plurality of gods and eternal progression.

 The tune was arranged by Ralph Vaughan Williams (1906) for the English Hymnal and can be found in today's hymnals under the name "Kingsfold".
 The tune is also used in other hymns: "O Sing a Song of Bethlehem", "I Heard the Voice of Jesus", and "We Sing the Mighty Power of God".

 The tune was also arranged for use in the film Plan 10 from Outer Space.

 Kolob as the inspiration for Kobol in Battlestar Galactica

 Some of the elements of the two Battlestar Galactica science-fiction television shows seem to be derived from the Mormon beliefs of its creator and chief producer, Glen A. Larson.
 In both the original series from 1978, and the 2003 new series, the planet Kobol is the ancient and distant mother world of the entire human race and the planet where life began, and the "Lords of Kobol" are sacred figures to the human race.
 They are treated as elders or patriarchs in the old series, and versions of the Twelve Olympians in the new series.
-According to academic Jana Riess, this is one of many plot points Larson has borrowed from Mormonism.
+According to academic Jana Riess, this is one of many plot points that Larson borrowed from Mormonism.